In Sierra Leone there is a mixed legal system of English common law and customary law.

 Interest

-Interest is payable to both resident and non-resident companies, however, the law does not specify the amount to be paid in interest.
+Interest is payable by both resident and non-resident companies, however, the law does not specify the amount to be paid in interest.
 The law does, however, prescribe the amount to be withheld on taxes on the payment of interest.

 Dividends